 Partner Eligibility

-It is mandatory that projects to include a partner organization that will benefit from the research findings.
+It is mandatory that projects include a partner organization that will benefit from the research findings.

 Partner organizations can be private sector (industry, start-ups, etc.), community, not-for-profit, hospital, or government organizations.

 Partners should be engaged in the project through in-kind and/or cash contributions and must be willing to sign a collaboration research agreement with Algonquin College.